Neutron Reconstruction via Blips in Liquid Argon Time Projection Chambers: Summary

 \section{Summary}

-We constructe a simulation-based study of neutron reconstruction using blip information in a generic LArTPC detector.
+We construct a simulation-based study of neutron reconstruction using blip information in a generic LArTPC detector.
 Using realistic blip response from published experimental results, we demonstrate that blip counts from sub-GeV neutrino interactions with primary neutron production are statistically significantly higher than those from neutrino interactions without primary neutrons, and that these blips can be used to reconstruct attributes of these primary neutrons.
 With a straightforward and simplistic signal blip selection and a neutron identification scheme based solely on signal blip counting, we demonstrate identification of neutrons at $\sim70\%$ efficiency with $\sim20\%$ inefficiency caused by blip contributions from non-primary neutrons or non-neutron contaminations.
 Although individual neutrons in the same neutrino interaction cannot be identified separately, the energy and direction of such a neutron system can be reconstructed at $\sim$50\% energy resolution and $\sim40^\circ$ angular resolution at $\sim100$~MeV.
 We then apply these capabilities in the context of reconstructing attributes of sub-GeV neutrino interactions in a LArTPC.
-We find that in the context of atmospheric neutrinos and BNB reverse-horn-current (anti-neutrino mode) beam neutrinos, the addition of simple blip-based neutron information results in significant improvements in neutrino-antineutrino separation capability, which can provide additional handles to neutrino oscillation studies and neutrino cross-section constraints.
-In particular, addition of blip information appears to provide a clear path towards $>$50\% sample purity for atmospheric $\bar{\nu}_e$ LArTPC interactions.
+We find that in the context of atmospheric neutrinos and BNB reverse-horn-current (anti-neutrino mode) beam neutrinos, the addition of simple blip-based neutron information can potentially improve neutrino-antineutrino separation capability, which can provide potential new handles to neutrino oscillation studies and neutrino cross-section constraints, particularly for atmospheric $\bar{\nu}_e$'s.
 Demonstrations in this paper should be seen as a jumping-off point in a long-term project of neutron reconstruction improvements in LArTPCs, as opposed to a demonstration of maximal capabilities.
 AI-informed reconstruction techniques capable of identifying and exploiting multi-dimensional correlations are well-matched to the diverse and multifaceted nature of low-energy activity in LArTPC images.

 Blip features are subject to systematic uncertainties due to the insufficient modeling and experimental data on neutron-argon interactions as well as neutron production in neutrino interactions.
 With different neutron propagation modeling in \texttt{FLUKA} and \texttt{Geant4}, we note $\sim5$\% differences in neutron identification efficiency and $\sim25\%$ differences in background contamination.
 Thus, further application of neutron reconstruction to neutrino physics deliverables faces challenges from neutrino interaction modeling, neutron production uncertainties, hadronic interaction modeling, and nuclear de-excitation modeling.
 Since these uncertainties are more pronounced at lower energy and higher neutron multiplicity, these uncertainties can be mitigated by treating neutrons as a system without counting individual neutrons and by requiring energy thresholds aimed at excluding consideration of low-energy neutronic final states.
 However, these limitations should be best resolved via dedicated efforts toward experimental measurements and subsequent neutron model tuning.